Lunar313/Lunar313/README.md

 - 👋 Hi, I’m @Morti
-- 👀 I’m interested in coding
+- 👀 I’m interested in coding ;)
-- 🌱 I’m currently learning spanish and python
+- 🌱 I’m currently learning spanish and Javascript.
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on a StartUP
-- 📫 How to reach me ...
+- 📫 How to reach me: murtazahassani085@gmail.com
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: I'm
+- ⚡ Fun fact: I'm snowboard Instructure.

 <!---
 Lunar313/Lunar313 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.